Dogpatch Press

 Ursa art by Foxenawolf.

-Nominations for works from 2022 ended in February.
 Nominees are in 14 categories, and the Ursa Majors site has more details about each one.
-Music has a new category, but Best Fursuit isn’t active this year due to lack of nominations.
+The newer Music category is removed, but Best Fursuit has re-activated after not enough notice previously.

 Volunteers run the Ursa Major Awards.
 Please support them.
 Since 2001, these awards have been run with unpaid work.
 They appreciate support to defray costs for a website, making and mailing awards, and more.
 Click the button to donate >